 As the unit holders can request for redemption of their units, they have been categorised as having a maturity of "up to 1 year".
+As a result, it appears that the Fund has a liquidity gap within "up to 1 year".
 However, the Fund believes that it would be able to liquidate its investments should the need arises to satisfy all the redemption requirements.